 Edited by Steve Orinick

 One of the most difficult situations between the lines is when an umpire must decide whether or not to reverse a call that has been made.
 Whenever an umpire reverses the call of another, most often trouble is sure to follow.
 Usually half of the participants are going to be disagreeable to any call adjustment.
-However, the primary objective is to get the call correct.
+However, though this was not the case only a few years ago, the primary objective is to get the call correct.
 Other than a checked swing reversal, generally the umpiring crew should get together, discuss the situation and any reversal should be made by the umpire who made the original call.
 Below are some guideline as to when a call may or may not be reversed.

 There are six recognized situations where a call can be reversed: